Course Overview

 Research Areas

-If you are considering applying for a PhD, you should first prepare a research proposal – see this guidance document for more on what this should contain.
+If you are considering applying for a PhD, you should first prepare a research proposal – see this Graduate Research Proposals in Law guidance document for more on what this should contain.

 You should also consider how you will fund your studies.
 The two main sources of scholarships in Galway are the Hardiman scheme and the Irish Research Council Government of Ireland Postgraduate Scholarship Programme.
 The College of Business, Public Policy and Law, the School of Law and the Research Centres will also sometimes have funding for specific projects from time to time – please check our social media presences to stay up to date on those.
 In general, individual staff will not have funding for new PhD students and sourcing this is your responsibility.